Depression is one of the most common mental health conditions in the United States. There are several different types of depression.

 Persistent depressive disorder

-People with persistent depressive disorder have symptoms of depression that last for 2 years or more.
-Other names for this condition include dysthymia and dysthymic disorder.
+People with persistent depressive disorder have symptoms of depression that last for

 The severity of the low mood is not as intense as with major depression or other types of depression, but it tends to last longer.